 Some of us assume that the vaccines we received as kids cover us for the rest of our lives.
 That can be true for some vaccinations, but you should also know:

 The best place to start is with your doctor.
-At Crossover, we make it really convenient to see a doctor who can sit with you and recommend the vaccinations you might need, based on your profile and your history.
+We make it really convenient to see a doctor who can sit with you and recommend the vaccinations you might need, based on your profile and your history.
 It’s all about making sure you’re covered.

 Here are some links to information about recommended shots from the Centers for Disease Control and Prevention.
 We’d love to discuss these more when you come and visit us.